Frequently Asked Questions (FAQs)

 Wouldn’t it be more economical and energy efficient to focus on systems capable of utilizing whole bales without any need for densification?

-No doubt whole bale systems are more economical and energy efficient.
+No doubt large-scale, whole bale systems would be more economical and energy efficient.
 They are large units that require municipal, company or industry support, and are more constrained by the radius of economical transport of bulky biomass feedstocks.

 What would be the best way for the USA to become energy independent?